 Students who are pursuing a criminal justice degree will find much comfort in knowing that such a degree can be earned at traditional college campuses as well as via the Internet.
-For students who are already working professionals, taking courses online can be of the utmost value; this also holds true to those students who have children.
+For students who are already working professionals, taking courses online can be of the utmost value; this also holds true for those students who have children.

 No matter the way a student goes about getting a criminal justice degree, it is important that he or she first determine the major that will be of the most benefit.
-For example, if the student wants to become a probation officer, he or she will of course need to complete the appropriate criminal justice degree program that leads to a career in this profession.
+For example, if the student wants to become a probation officer, he or she will of course need to complete the appropriate criminal justice degree program that leads to a career and decent salary in this profession.

 For those interested in assisting lawyers and judges with criminal and civil proceedings, it will be best to earn a degree in paralegal studies.
 With this type of degree, as surprising as it may be, a person can many times make as much money as an actual lawyer.
-To earn a degree to become a paralegal, a person will need to take part in four years of study, with the most of their coursework focusing on paralegal studies.
+To earn a degree to become a paralegal, a person will need to take part in four years of study, with most of their coursework focusing on paralegal studies.